akjmicro/dclang/README.md

 TODO:

   * More time functions (e.g. date, calendar stuff, etc.)
-  * More string functions, as needed (basic saving and typing is all we have at the moment, so I mean things like splitting, searching, etc.)
+  * More string functions, as needed.
+We have most of the basic `string.h` C-level functions.
+What could be implemented would be things like search/replace and `regex`.
-  * Turtle graphics for the kids!?
   * The `dsp.dc` lib has a good start!
 But it is growing still...this is an active area for my interests!
   * A socket layer for networking would be nice.
   * More OS-level integration (file system interaction, directories, permissions, etc.)
+  * Turtle graphics for the kids!?

 There are three branches of this repo:
   * Standard ('master' branch)